The MOST Vulnerable Time for Your Home

-When you envision a home burglary, you likely think of it happening in the quiet of night.
-You probably imagine a masked burglar finding a sneaky way into the home and going to great lengths to not wake the residents before he can steal anything.
-This expectation of the typical home burglary is far from the truth.
-About 60 percent of all burglaries in the United States occur during the day.
+Envision a home burglary, you probably think it is taking place at night.
+You probably see a masked burglar looking for some sneaky, convoluted way to get into the house, taking great care to not wake the home's occupants before stealing anything.
+This is a common misconception of a typical home burglary.
+Approximately 60 percent of American burglaries occur during the day.

-How To Protect Your Home When It Is Most Vulnerable
+Protect Your Home When It is Most Vulnerable

 Aside from adding high security locks to your doors and windows to your property to protect your home from a burglary, you can also take some other important security measures.
 Consider installing a state of the art home security system to scare away potential thieves.
 This way, you will be able to go to work without worrying about the safety of your home and your most valued possessions.